m2mlight/m2mData/README.md

 - Call example: https://m2mlight.com/iot/pg_update_parameter?api_key=400Gx5CIHeO&value=60

-You can use these functions inside an C++ code (Arduino) or Python code (Raspberry).
+You can use these functions inside an C++ code (Arduino or Esp8266) or Python code (Raspberry).
+You can see and example in the file: example_server_functions_with_a_sensor.py.
 If you are using an Arduino is better to use the M2MData library.